earthsteading/Mobility-Accessibility-Compliance/README.md

-# Accessibility compliance
+# Universal Accessibility

-The following provides checklists for assuring a building meets accessibility requirements in Australia
+This repository contains performance requirement checklists for assuring a building meets universal accessibility requirements in Australia.

 ## Definitions, standards and legislation
   - [ ] "Universal Access"